-- Federal unemployment taxes The Federal unemployment taxes fund the Employment Security Administration Account established pursuant to Title IX, section 901(a), of the Social Security Act.
+• Federal unemployment taxes - The Federal unemployment taxes fund the Employment Security Administration Account established pursuant to Title IX, section 901(a), of the Social Security Act.
 This account funds administrative expenses of the UTF and provides intra-fund transfers to the other Federal accounts within the UTF.
-The Budget Reports Division of GWA prepares warrants based on collections reported to Fiscal Service through CIR.
-The warrants are forwarded to FMB. - Federal Employees Compensation Act (FECA) accounts receivable Federal agencies make payments on FECA accounts receivable pursuant to Title IX, section 909, of the Social Security Act to fund unemployment benefits for former Federal civilian and military personnel.
+The Budget Reporting Branch of FAO prepares warrants based on collections reported to Fiscal Service through CIR.
+The warrants are forwarded to FMB.

+- Federal Employees Compensation Act (FECA) accounts receivable Federal agencies make payments on FECA accounts receivable pursuant to Title IX, section 909, of the Social Security Act to fund unemployment benefits for former Federal civilian and military personnel.
 Federal agencies make payments to the Department of Labor using the IPAC System.
 The Department of Labor receives IPAC transactions, maintains the FECA accounts receivable, and deposits collections in the UTF via CTA/SF-224. - State unemployment taxes FMB established 53 separate Unemployment Insurance (UI) book accounts for the States, the District of Columbia, Puerto Rico, and the Virgin Islands.
 Daily, these Program Entities use FEDWIRE to transfer deposits from local banks to the Federal Reserve Bank in New York to the UI book accounts.
 These deposits are summarized on a SF-215 Deposit Summary form (SF-215) by Pittsburgh National Corporation (PNC).
-The Federal Reserve Bank of Cleveland accesses CIR, a Treasury on-line system in which deposit and withdrawal information is maintained at the detail and summary level, and uploads the deposit information into the UTF activity location code.
-The trust fund manager retrieves the amount of the Program Entity unemployment tax receipts through read-only access to CIR. - Deposits by the Railroad Retirement Board Each day FMB checks for any Railroad Retirement Board receipt reports forwarded from the Railroad Retirement Board to be included in the Railroad Unemployment Insurance and Administration
+The Federal Reserve Bank of Cleveland accesses CIR, a Treasury on-line system in which deposit and withdrawal information is maintained at the detail and summary level and uploads the deposit information into the UTF activity location code.
+The accountant retrieves the amount of the Program Entity unemployment tax receipts through read-only access to CIR. - Deposits by the Railroad Retirement Board Each day FMB checks for any Railroad Retirement Board receipt reports forwarded from the Railroad Retirement Board to be included in the Railroad Unemployment Insurance and Administration Accounts.

-Accounts.
 FMB agrees the receipts from the receipt report to the amounts reported by the Railroad Retirement Board on the CTA/SF-224.

-The trust fund manager processes receipts received prior to 3:00 pm EST the day they are received and the next business day if the receipts are received after 3:00 pm EST. The trust fund manager:
+The accountant processes receipts received prior to 3:00 pm EST the day they are received and the next business day if the receipts are received after 3:00 pm EST. The accountant:

-- 1) enters the receipts into InvestOne (Oracle for the GCRTF); - 2) enters the investment into FedInvest, which processes the investment purchase, records the investment in InvestOne, and generates a confirmation; - 3) prints the investment confirmation; and - 4) provides the receipt supporting documentation along with the Fund Checklist and Investment/Redemption Requests and investment confirmation to the reviewing trust fund managers.
+- 1) enters the receipts into InvestOne; - 2) enters the investment into FedInvest, which processes the investment purchase, records the investment in InvestOne, and generates a confirmation; - 3) prints the investment confirmation; and - 4) provides the receipt supporting documentation along with the Fund Checklist and investment confirmation to the reviewing accountants.

-The reviewing trust fund manager compares the transaction as recorded within InvestOne (or Oracle) to the transaction documentation (i.e., Automated Standard Application for Payments System (ASAP) reports, CIR reports, letters from the Program Entities and IPAC reports) to ensure that the transaction is properly recorded and classified.
-The trust fund manager documents completion of the comparison by signing the DTSP.
+The accountant compares the transaction as recorded within InvestOne to the transaction documentation (i.e., Automated Standard Application for Payments System (ASAP) reports, CIR reports, emailed letters from the Program Entities and IPAC reports) to ensure that the transaction is properly recorded and classified.
+The accountant documents completion of the comparison by digitally signing the DTSP.

-The reviewing trust fund manager reviews the supporting documentation to ensure that the receipts are authorized by legislation, are received from the appropriate Program Entities, and do not contain any obvious errors.
-In addition, the reviewing trust fund managers compares the receipt supporting documentation to InvestOne, the Fund Checklist and Investment/Redemption Requests, and investment confirmation to ensure that the receipt is properly recorded and approves the DTSP by digitally signing it.
+The reviewing accountants review the supporting documentation to ensure that the receipts are authorized by legislation, are received from the appropriate Program Entities, and do not contain any obvious errors.
+In addition, the reviewing accountants compare the receipt supporting documentation to InvestOne, the Fund Checklist, and investment confirmation to ensure that the receipt is properly recorded in the correct accounting period and document approval by digitally signing the DTSP after the review is complete.

-- Verify that only authorized receipts are deposited into the trust funds. - Review and approve receipt amounts. - Provide receipt information to FMB within the required time frames. - Review the monthly financial reports provided by FMB to ensure that receipts are posted accurately.
+- Verify that only authorized receipts are deposited into the trust funds. - Review and approve receipt amounts. - Provide receipt information to FMB within the required time frames. - Review the monthly financial reports provided by FMB to ensure that receipts are accurately recorded and any noted discrepancies are resolved in a complete, accurate, and timely manner.
 (Except for UTF)